marinasundstrom/CheckedExceptions/README.md

 ### XML Documentation Support

 There are many unannotated libraries, and that extends to the .NET class library.
-Since these framework methods do not include `ThrowsAttribute` annotations, **CheckedExceptionsAnalyzer** relies on XML documentation to identify and manage these exceptions.
+Since these framework methods do not include `ThrowsAttribute` annotations, **CheckedExceptions** relies on XML documentation to identify and manage these exceptions.

 If a library has both XML docs with exceptions and `ThrowsAttribute` annotations, the exceptions from both will be combined.